 An integrated EU energy market is the most cost-effective way to ensure secure and affordable supplies to EU citizens.
 Through common energy market rules and cross-border infrastructure, energy can be produced in one EU country and delivered to consumers in another.
-This keeps prices in check by creating competition and giving consumers choices when it comes to their energy supplier.
+This keeps prices in check by creating competition and allowing consumers to choose energy suppliers.

 Wholesale markets for gas and electricity